Farm and Rural Water Testing

-Mail-order water testing.
-NATA-accredited laboratory analysis delivered to your door — no site visit, no consultant required.
+Mail-order water testing for rural properties, lifestyle farms, and equestrian holdings.
+NATA-accredited laboratory analysis delivered to your door — no site visit, no agronomist required.

 What we do

 Order a kit, collect your sample, and send it back.
-Your water is analysed by a NATA-accredited laboratory and you receive a full results report within 5–7 business days.
+Your water is analysed by a NATA-accredited laboratory and you receive a full results report within 5–7 business days from when samples received by laboratory.
 No consultant, no site visit, no minimum order.

 Groundwater from bores and wells used for irrigation, livestock, or drinking.
-No disinfection, no regulatory monitoring.
+No disinfection or regulatory monitoring applies — quality is determined by aquifer geology and local land use history.

-On-farm dams and storage ponds used for irrigation or livestock.
-Quality varies seasonally and with catchment condition.
+On-farm dams and storage ponds used for irrigation or livestock watering.
+Quality varies seasonally — concentration of salts, nutrients, and bacteria increases as water levels fall.

-Surface water drawn directly from creeks, rivers, or channels.
-Contamination risk varies with upstream land use and rainfall events.
+Surface water drawn directly from creeks, rivers, or natural watercourses.
+Chemistry and microbiological quality vary with rainfall events, upstream land use, and seasonal flow.

 Reticulated irrigation supply and on-farm channel networks.
-Water quality at the delivery point can differ significantly from the source.
+Water quality at the delivery point can differ significantly from the supply source — salinity, iron, and sediment load accumulate in transit.

-On-farm rainwater collection used for spray mixing, drinking, or irrigation.
-Roof catchment contaminants and tank condition affect quality.
+On-farm rainwater collection used for drinking, spray mixing, or supplementary irrigation.
+Roof material, guttering condition, and tank age all affect lead, copper, and microbiological quality.

 What are you testing for?